Full-time: 4 years

 You’ll work with local and national community organisations on live briefs, offering research and solutions to the key issues they deal with.

 Study visits and fieldtrips will give you intriguing insights into how organisations work.
 These could include visits to courts, prisons, police forces and youth offender training centres.

-If you have a particular interest in youth justice, you can gain an additional professional qualification – the Youth Justice in Effective Practice Certificate (YJEPC) – alongside your degree studies.
+If you have a particular interest in youth justice, our BA (Hons) Criminology and Sociology gives you the chance to achieve an additional professional qualification – the Youth Justice in Effective Practice Certificate (YJEPC) – alongside your degree studies.

-The YJEPC is the most widely held qualification in youth justice.
-Since it was launched in 2012, it has been adopted by over half of the Youth Offending Teams countrywide to improve the skills of their staff.
+The YJEPC is delivered in partnership with Unitas and is accredited by Skills for Justice Awards (SFJA).
+The YJEPC is the most widely held qualification in youth justice: since it was launched in 2012, it has been adopted by over half of the Youth Offending Teams/Youth Justice Services countrywide to improve the skills of their staff.
 Bringing together current theory, practice and evidence, it will not only boost your employability but also help you to make more effective judgements in your future career.

 The opportunity to gain the YJEPC is available if you take two specific modules – Working with Young Offenders and Youth Justice.